-4.4.3 Information Required from the Switched-56 Provider
+4.4.3 Information Required from the BRI Provider

 Request the following information from your WAN provider.
-The information you receive characterizes your switched-56 interface and is required when programming Multiband Plus.
+The information you receive characterizes your WAN interface and is required when programming Multiband Plus.

-- The phone numbers assigned to your SW56 interface, line-by-line - Nailed-up lines (also called private WAN), if any
+- The phone numbers assigned to your BRI interface, line-by-line or service-by-service - Nailed-up channels (also called private WAN), if any - Unused channels, if any